AlbaXIII/build.mt/README.md

 ### Strategy

 build.mt is designed to be an accessible and simple-to-use collection of character builds.
-Visitors will be able to peruse the builds at leisure, whilst authenticated site members will be able to log in and add their own, as well as like or share their favourites.
+Visitors will be able to peruse the builds at leisure, whilst authenticated site members will be able to log in and add their own, as well as upload and collect their favourites.

 ### Site Goals

 * To provide **all users** with access to a build repository, with an organised list of build articles featuring structured and easy to understand information.
 * To provide **all users** with the ability to sign up to the website and create an account.
 * To provide **authenticated users** full CRUD functionality to upload and remove their own build to the database.
-* To provide **authenticated users** the ability to like, share, comment and review other people’s build submissions.
+* To provide **authenticated users** the ability to favourite and comment on other people’s build submissions.
-* To provide site **administrators** the ability to approve comments, remove builds, and control user access.
+* To provide site **administrators** the ability to approve builds, remove builds and comments, and control user access.

 ### Ideal User

-The ideal user of the site would be someone who is interested in starting to play role-playing games, and/or an experienced user who would be looking to experiment with new builds should they be wracked for ideas or wanting to try something new when playing their favourite games.
-Modern role-playing games are often incredibly complex and resources surrounding them can also be daunting to understand, so the ideal user would come to build.mt to have the process streamlined, and gain fun and interesting builds to try.
-The ideal user would also embrace the humour of the community, and as such the site is designed to be a knowing and fun place to be.
+The ideal user of the site would be someone who is interested in starting to play role-playing games, and/or an experienced user who would be looking to experiment with new builds should they be wracked for ideas, or wanting to try something new when playing their favourite games.
+Modern role-playing games are often incredibly complex and the resources surrounding them can also be daunting to understand, so the ideal user would come to build.mt to have the process streamlined and gain fun and interesting builds to try.
+The ideal user would also embrace the humour of the community, and as such the site is designed to be an unserious and fun place to be.

 -----------------------------